klaudiosinani/hyper-pokemon/readme.md

 The assignable values are:

-- `true` - choose it for a unibody color theme
+- `unibody: 'true'` - choose it for a unibody color theme
-- `false` - go for it if you like your terminal more colorful
+- `unibody: 'false'` - go for it if you like your terminal more colorful

-In addition, completely omitting the `unibody` option from your `.hyper.js` will have the same effect as defining it and setting it to `true`.
+In addition, completely omitting the `unibody` option from your `.hyper.js` will have the same effect as defining it and setting it to `true`. (**default state**)

 ![Unibody](media/unibody.png)